 Todd Wachtel, Esq., a partner in our Hillsborough office, spoke at the 71st Session American Legion New Jersey Boys State at Rider University on June 20 about careers in the practice of law.
 Other attorneys from throughout the State of New Jersey joined Todd on the panel, as well as New Jersey Supreme Court Justice Lee Solomon.

-Todd is a proud alumni of the program, having participated in 1989.
+Todd is a proud alumnus of the program, having participated in 1989.
 Other alumni include Senator Robert "Bob" Menendez, Governor Christopher J. Christie, Senator Cory Booker, and Supreme Court Justice Samuel Alito.
 “I really enjoyed my time as a ‘Boys Stater,’” said Todd.
 “In fact, I had my first ‘Trial’ at Boys State, which somehow ended up with me standing on a chair singing the “Boys State Anthem” to a packed cafeteria.
 I’m not sure how exactly the Judge ruled that way, as I was only the defense attorney, but it definitely prepared me for how unexpected things can come out at Trial (which fortunately do not now include me being required to sing publicly).
 It is an absolute honor to come back and speak with some of the brightest high school students of New Jersey, and I look forward to coming back next year.”